-As the name suggests, Brussels sprouts were first cultivated in Belgium in the 16th century, and are an excellent source of vitamins and protein.
+As the name suggests, Brussels sprouts were first cultivated in Belgium in the 16th century and are an excellent source of vitamins and protein.
 This cold-loving member of the cabbage family produces miniature cabbage-like heads on a tall main stem surrounded by large leaves.

-not Brussel sprouts, even if you’re only referring to one sprout.
+Fun Fact: the correct usage is Brussels sprouts, not Brussel sprouts, even if you’re only referring to one sprout.

 1. Plant Brussels sprouts at the right time

-Sow Brussels sprouts seeds 14 weeks before the first fall frost.
-Seeds sprout in 3 – 10 days at 70°F – 80°F. Seedlings grow best at temperatures between 60°F and 70°F.
+Seeds sprout in 3 – 10 days at 70°F – 80°F (21°C – 27°C).
+Seedlings grow best at temperatures between 60°F and 70°F (15°C – 21°C).

-In the low-desert of Arizona, plant Brussels sprouts during warmer weather, and they mature during cooler temperatures.
+In the low desert of Arizona, plant Brussels sprouts during warmer weather, and they mature during cooler temperatures.

-Start seeds indoors: July – September
+- Start seeds indoors: July – September

-Plant transplants outside: September 15 (or when nighttime temps begin to cool down) – November
+- Plant transplants outside: September 15 (or when nighttime temps begin to cool down) – November

 2. Plant Brussels sprouts in the correct location

 Brussels sprouts grow best in compost-rich, fertile, well-draining soil.
 Add additional compost to the planting area, and work it into the soil before you plant.
+If planting seedlings, do not let transplants dry out or get stunted in packs.

-Once you know how to grow Brussels sprouts in Arizona, next year rotate the location for Brussels sprouts in your garden to prevent soil-borne diseases and the depletion of soil nutrients.
+In the following seasons, rotate the location for Brussels sprouts in your garden to prevent soil-borne diseases and the depletion of soil nutrients.

 3. Give Brussels sprouts room to grow

-Sow Brussels sprouts seeds ¼ to ½ inch deep and about 4 inches apart.
-Once seedlings have 2 sets of leaves, thin to 1-2 feet apart.
-Plant transplanted seedlings 1-2 feet apart.
+If planting seeds outside (not generally recommended), sow Brussels sprouts seeds ¼ to ½ inch deep (0.6 to 1.3 cm) and about 4 inches (10-12 cm) apart.
+Once seedlings have two sets of leaves, thin to 1-2 feet (30-60 cm) apart.

 4. Care for Brussels sprouts correctly

-Brussels sprout plants have a dense, shallow root system.
+These plants have a dense, shallow root system.
 The roots are close to the surface and are easily damaged.

 - Water Brussels sprouts at the base of plants, not on the leaves.